throughnothing/willwolf.me/src/about.md

 [write](writing.html),
 and keep things [simple](https://www.goodreads.com/quotes/897002-our-life-is-frittered-away-by-detail-simplicity-simplicity-simplicity-i).

-I'm always interested to meet other likeminded folks, so don't hesitate to reach out on any of the platforms in the sidebar -- I look forward to hearing from you.
+I'm always interested to meet other likeminded folks, so don't hesitate to reach out -- I look forward to hearing from you.